Add web PDF document editor to a "React and ASP.NET Core" application

 Here are steps, which must be done:

-2. Server side: Add references to the Vintasoft assemblies to "ReactApp1.Server" project.
+"ReactApp1.Server" project: Add references to the Vintasoft nuget-packages to "ReactApp1.Server" project.

 If "ReactApp1.Server" project must be used in Windows or Linux, SkiaSharp drawing engine should be used.